ogud/DS-Maintain/CDS-maintain.md

 ## Notation

-When this document uses the word CDS it implies that the same applies to CDNSKEY and vice versa.
+When this document uses the word CDS it implies that the same applies to CDNSKEY and vice verse.
 The only difference between the two records is how information is represented.

 We use RRR to mean Registry Registrar Registrant in the context of DNS